f-wichert/ansible-manjaro-desktop/README.md

 # Ansible with Manjaro-Desktop Setup
-My approach at using ansible to automate my desktop setup, after I messed up my system a couple of times.
+My approach at using ansible to automate my desktop setup.
 This is specifically for a manjaro desktop using i3 as the window manager in combination with polybar.
 I plan on adding some configuration options but that is for the future.
 First is getting this ready to be used.

+Credit where credit is due, this is heavily inspired by other [repos](https://github.com/jothi-prasath/archlinux-playbook?tab=readme-ov-file).
+I created this to have a personalized setup experience and to learn something.
+Also because earlier the day of starting this I bombed my system.

 ## Setup